Mojo (magazine)

-Mojo (stylised in all caps) is a popular music magazine published monthly in the United Kingdom, initially by Emap, and since January 2008 by Bauer.
+Mojo is a popular music magazine published monthly in the United Kingdom, initially by Emap, and since January 2008 by Bauer.

 Following the success of the magazine Q, publishers Emap were looking for a title that would cater for the burgeoning interest in classic rock music.
 The magazine was designed to appeal to the 30 to 45-plus age group, or the baby boomer generation.
 Mojo was first published on 15 October 1993.
 In keeping with its classic rock aesthetic, the first issue had Bob Dylan and John Lennon as its cover stars.
 Noted for its in-depth coverage of both popular and cult acts, it acted as the inspiration for Blender and Uncut.
 Many noted music critics have written for the magazine including Charles Shaar Murray, Greil Marcus, Nick Kent, David Fricke, Jon Savage, and Mick Wall.
 The launch editor of Mojo was Paul Du Noyer and his successors have included Mat Snow, Paul Trynka, Pat Gilbert, and Phil Alexander.
 The current editor is John Mulvey.

 While Mojo frequently covers classic rock acts such as the Beatles, David Bowie, the Rolling Stones, the Who, and Paul Weller, it has also featured many newer and "left-field" acts.
 It was the first mainstream magazine in the UK to focus on the White Stripes, and it continues to cover emerging acts.
 Modern cover stars of recent years have included Lana Del Rey and Arctic Monkeys.
 It regularly includes a covermount CD that ties in with a current magazine article or theme.
 It introduced the Mojo Honours List, an awards ceremony that is a mixture of readers' and critics' awards, in 2004.

 In early 2010, Mojo was involved in a controversial move by its new parent company, Bauer, to unilaterally impose a new contract on all photographers and writers, taking away their copyright, and offloading liability for libel or copyright infringement from the publisher onto the contributor.
 Two hundred photographers and writers from Mojo and Bauer's other music magazines, Kerrang! and Q, were reported as refusing to work under the new terms.